-NORTHEAST FLORIDA HUNTING RETRIEVER CLUB www.nefhrc.net
+NORTHEAST FLORIDA HUNTING RETRIEVER CLUB

+www.nefhrc.net

+MEMBERSHIP APPLICATION

-MEMBERSHIP APPLICATION \\\\ New Member \\\\ Renewal
+\\\\ New Member \\\\ Renewal

-NAME: ADDRESS: CITY: STATE: ZIP: TELEPHONE Home: Other: E-MAIL ADDRESS: DOG BREED: CALL NAME: Club dues are \$50.00 for both individual and family membership.
-The ducal. ues include the cost of the NEFHRC de- ANNUAL CLUB DUES ARE DUE JANUARY 1 ST OF EACH YEAR.
-Please make checks payable to NORTHEAST FLORIDA HUNTING RETRIEVE R CLUB.
-Mail the check and both pages to: John Spivey, NEFHRC Treasurer 2427 Creekfront Drive Green Cove Springs, FL 32043 (904) 704-6395 Areas where I'd like to help with the Club: RELEASE WHEREAS the undersigned desires to release certain parties from any damages the result of his/her participation in club activities offered by the Northeast Florida Herent danger in any type of sporting event of this nature.
-NOW, THEREFORE, in consideration of being allowed to participate in said activities and forever discharge Northeast Florida Hunting Retriever Club, its officers, direct and all landowners whose land they may be using, from and all manner of action mands whatsoever, in law or in equity, which may arise now or in the future because participation in any of its activities. ctors, members, participants, spectators, s, causes of such actions, claims and de- IN WITNESS WHEREOF, I have hereto affixed my hand the date and year written be elow.
-DATED AND SIGNED THIS day of (Name Printed) (Name Signed) All club members are urged to also become members of the national HRC.
-To do and send to: UNITED KENNEL CLUB - HRC, 100 East Kilgore Road, Kalamazoo, MI \$25.00 (individual) and \$30.00 (family).
-This membership includes the HUNTING 49001.
-Annual National HRC dues are If currently a member of the National HRC, enter Membership # and Expiration Date
+NAME: ADDRESS: CITY: STATE: ZIP: TELEPHONE Home: Other: E-MAIL ADDRESS: DOG BREED: CALL NAME: Club dues are \$50.00 for both individual and family members ship.
+The dues include th e cost of the NEFHRC decal.
+Annual Club Dues are due January 1 st of each year.
+Please make checks payable to NORTHEAST FLORIDA HUNTIN NG RETRIEVER CLUB.
+Mail the check and both pages to: John Spivey, NEFHRO 346 SW Charles Ter Lake City, FL 32024 (386) 288-1350 Areas where I'd like to help with the Club: RELEASE WHEREAS the undersigned desires to release certain parties his/her participation in club activities offered by the Northea any type of sporting event of this nature. from any damages that r NOW, THEREFORE, in consideration of being allowed to partiforever discharge Northeast Florida Hunting Retriever Club, i landowners whose land they may be using, from and all man whatsoever, in law or in equity, which may arise now or in thin any of its activities. ts officers, directors, me mer of actions, causes of mbers, participants, spectators, and all such actions, claims and demands IN WITNESS WHEREOF, I have hereto affixed my hand the da te and year written belo w.
+DATED AND SIGNED THIS day of (Name Printed) All club members are urged to also become members of the national KENNEL CLUB - HRC, 100 East Kilgore Road, Kalamazoo, MI 49001.
+A membership includes the HUNTING RETRIEVER magazine.
+If currently a member of the National HRC, enter Membershi ip # and Expiration Date